AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 </settings>
 ```

-Under node <code>&lt;key&gt;</code> there are rules that work with 'path' column of core_config_data table. <code>&lt;ignore&gt;</code> rules make the tool not to transfer some setting.
+Under the node `<key>` there are rules that work with the 'path' column in the `core_config_data` table. `<ignore>` rules prevent the tool from transferring some settings.
 Wildcards can be used in this node.
-All other settings not listed in <code>&lt;ignore&gt;</code> node, will be migrated.
-If path of some setting is changed in Magento 2, it should be added to //key/rename node, where old path indicates in //key/rename/path node and new path indicates in //key/rename/to node.
+All other settings not listed in the `<ignore>` node are migrated.
+If the path to a setting changed in Magento 2, it should be added to //key/rename node, where the old path indicates in //key/rename/path node and new path indicates in //key/rename/to node.

-Under node <code>&lt;value&gt;</code> there are rules that work with 'value' column of core_config_data table.
+Under the node `<value>`, there are rules that work with the 'value' column in the `core_config_data` table.
 These rules aim to transform value of settings by handlers (classes that implement Migration\Handler\HandlerInterface) and adapt it for Magento 2.

 ### Data migration mode

-In this mode most of the data will be migrated.
+In this mode, most of the data is migrated.
 Before data migration the integrity check stages run for each step.
 If the integrity check passes, the [!DNL Data Migration Tool] installs deltalog tables (with prefix `m2_cl_*`) and corresponding triggers to the Magento 1 database and runs data migration stage of steps.
 When migration is completed without errors, the volume check checks data consistency.
 It can show a warning message if you migrate the live store.
-Do not worry, delta migration will take care of this incremental data.
+Do not worry, delta migration takes care of this incremental data.
 The most valuable migration steps are Map, URL Rewrite, and EAV.

 #### Map Step

 Map step is responsible for transferring most of data from Magento 1 to Magento 2.
-This step reads instructions from map.xml file (located in etc dir).
+This step reads instructions from map.xml file (located in the `etc/` directory).
 The file describes differences between data structures of source (Magento 1) and destination (Magento 2).
 In case Magento 1 contains tables or fields that belong to some [extension](https://glossary.magento.com/extension) that does not exist in Magento 2, then these entities can be placed here to ignore them by Map Step.
-Otherwise it will show an error message.
+Otherwise, it displays an error message.

 Map file has the next format: